ML-KULeuven/klay/docs/circuit_creation.rst

    circuit.add_sdd(second_sdd)

 Evaluating this circuit will result in an output tensor with two elements.
-The order in which the circuits are added determines the order in the output when evaluating.
+The order in which the circuits are added determines the order of the roots in the output tensor.

 Manual Circuits
 ***************************

-If you want to create a custom circuit, you can manually define the circuit structure.
+To create a custom circuit, you can manually define the circuit structure.
-We start by defining some literals.
+We start by defining some literal nodes, which are the leafs of the circuit.

 .. code-block:: Python